hpssjellis/my-examples-of-open-source-memory-palaces/README.md

 # my-examples-of-open-source-memory-palaces

+# This test is as big fail.
+The problem is that the memory palace must be a creation of your own mind and the objects placed in the palace must also be created by you.
+This externally making the objects does not help to memorize them any better than flash cards or just writing them down.

+# FAIL!

 This README.md file as a gitpages index!

 The Github of this site is at <a href="https://github.com/hpssjellis/my-examples-of-open-source-memory-palaces"> here </a>